sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 ![Configure integration flow](assets/configure-integration-flow.png)

-👉 Click the `Actions` button for the integration flow and `Configure` its externalised parameters with the details below:
+👉 Choose the `Actions` button for the integration flow and `Configure` its externalised parameters with the details below:

 ![Configure externalised parameters](assets/configure-externalised-parameters.png)